Asteroids are small, rocky objects that orbit the sun. Although asteroids orbit the sun like planets, they are much smaller than planets.

 Since asteroids formed at the same time as other objects in our solar system, these space rocks can give scientists lots of information about the history of planets and the sun.
 Scientists can learn about asteroids by studying meteorites: tiny bits of asteroids that have flown through our atmosphere and landed on Earth’s surface.

 Several NASA space missions have also flown by and observed asteroids.
 The NEAR Shoemaker spacecraft landed on Eros, an asteroid near Earth, in 2001.
-Then, the Dawn spacecraft traveled to the asteroid belt in 2011 to orbit and study the second largest object there, Vesta.
-Vesta is so large it's like a small planet.
-In 2012 Dawn left Vesta and went into orbit around the largest object in the asteroid belt, dwarf planet Ceres.
+Then, the Dawn spacecraft traveled to the asteroid belt in 2011.
+It orbited and studied the giant asteroid Vesta and the dwarf planet Ceres.